-It is difficult to say exactly what kind of treatment you will receive at your visit.
-This is because the practice of chiropractic adjustments is large and varied.
-Each chiropractor has their own preference for the science used.
+It is difficult to say exactly what kind of adjustments you will receive at your visit.
+This is because the practice of chiropractic is as large and varied as the number of people who visit.
+Each person presents with their unique history, and every chiropractor has their own preferences for the application of their science.

-Because there are so many ways to treat, it is perfectly fine to ask questions throughout your visit to best understand the basic concept.
-Some things might seem odd, like a device with a handle and a rubber tip that the chiro clicks on your back to adjust vertebrae.
+Because there are so many ways to help, it is perfectly fine to ask questions throughout your visit to best understand the basic concepts.
+Some things might seem odd, like a device with a handle and a rubber tip that the chiropractor clicks on your back to adjust vertebrae.
 Asking about the device and what it does is completely acceptable.

-Before you make it into the exam room, you will be given paperwork to fill out that gives your medical history.
-The chiro will want to know information about family medical history and preexisting medical conditions.
-They also want to know your health provider, along with what exact pain and symptoms you are having.
+Before you make it into the exam room, you will be given detailed paperwork to fill out.
+The chiropractor will want to know information about your childhood, your family history and any preexisting medical conditions.
+They also want to know about your health and symptoms you are experiencing.

-The chiropractor may draft an exercise plan to strengthen or stretch your muscles to improve balance, strength, and co-ordination.
-They will also recommend posture exercises, education on motor control or nutrition, and tips to cut anxiety which causes misalignment in joints.
+The chiropractor may later on draft an exercise plan to strengthen or stretch your muscles to improve balance, strength, and co-ordination.
+But rarely on your first visit.
+They may also recommend posture exercises, education on motor control or nutrition, and tips to cut anxiety which causes misalignment in joints.

 Whatever you present with, and regardless of what the chiropractor finds, they can never guarantee what the result will be.
 The healing comes from your body, and the adjustment is unlocking that healing potential.
 That result may seem miraculous sometimes, but it may also have been years developing that distortion.
 That sort of healing rarely happens overnight.
 The one thing your chiropractor can guarantee is they will tell you the truth, and do their best to help you.